Mentorship Program

 Each mentee will be paired with a mentor.
 Together, the mentor and mentee will set up a schedule, and will meet 8 times during the mentorship cycle.
 1:1 mentorship can occur in person or using phone or video.

 The agenda for each 1:1 Mentorship session will be designed by the mentor and mentee in order to respond to the mentee’s specific workplace needs.
-Mentors may consult with Jenni Mangel at Jewish LearningWorks at any time during the mentorship initiative for support about planning and facilitating 1:1 mentorship sessions.
+Mentors may consult with Jewish LearningWorks staff at any time during the mentorship initiative for support about planning and facilitating 1:1 mentorship sessions.

 Mentorship Pairings

-How are mentorship matches made?
-We interview all mentee and mentor candidates.
-Mentorship pairings will be made in order to best support the mentee based on information shared in the application, and initial conversation.
+Mentorship pairings are made with care and attention by Jewish LearningWorks staff.
+We interview each mentee and mentor candidate.
+We make mentorship pairs in order to best support the mentee based on information shared in the application, and initial conversation.

 Mentor-mentee relationships are unique in that they are often reciprocal, consistent and often enduring across years and roles.
 Generally, mentors will, currently or in the past, hold the same role that the mentee holds.